Ring Alarm Review

 The Full Experience with Ring Alarm (2nd Gen)

 I spent a total of 96 hours testing the system and really getting into the nitty-gritty.
 Expect to spend a couple of hours using the Ring app to get your bearings, then a couple of days to master it.
-The learning curve is smooth, but there are a handful of important things you should know about.
-(Like how not to have a siren-induced heart attack at 11:58 p.m.)
+The learning curve is smooth, but there are a handful of important things you should know about — like how not to have a siren-induced heart attack at midnight.

-As for the siren, it’s pretty darn loud at 104 dB.
-But if you live in a bigger home, you may be less-than-impressed with the volume.
+As for the siren, it’s pretty loud at 104 dB.
 I put the base station in my office downstairs, and though I could hear the alarm upstairs, it wasn’t very threatening.
 My toddler actually slept through the alarm on day two of testing!
 Not a peep!
 To really scare off intruders, it would be nice to have 110 dB or more.

 Pro Tip: Plug in your Ring base station somewhere central in your home.
 This will help the siren to penetrate all rooms.
-Although Ring’s siren is louder than some of the competition, like Vivint’s 100 dB siren, it could be louder.
+Although Ring’s siren is louder than some competitors, like SimpliSafe’s 95 dB siren or Vivint’s 104 dB siren, positioning matters for maximum effectiveness.

 Ready to laugh at my expense?
 Don’t worry, there’s an important lesson here.
 On day three of using the new Ring Alarm, my family went to sleep thinking the house was safe and secure.
 Then it happened.
 We woke to the siren blaring at 11:58 p.m.
 (It’s plenty loud when you think your life is in danger.)
 The culprit: The front door sensor had simply fallen off.